+The northern hemisphere bias of the array is diminishing (53% in NH).
+Data are being used by at least 12 operational centers worldwide, and by a broad community of researchers.
 The Argo Data Management System is operating, delivering profiles in near real-time to operational and other users via the GTS and the internet.
 The ability to produce scientific-quality data has been demonstrated and is starting to be implemented for all floats with public internet distribution.